The label that displays my Living Area has disappeared. How can I restore its display?

 To restore the Living Area label

 The first method is to selectTools> Checks> Plan Checkfrom the menu.
-In the Plan Check dialog, click theDonebutton.
+In the Plan Check dialog click the Next button repeatedly or click theDonebutton.
 When the dialog closes, the Living Area label will display again.

 In floor plan view, click on an exterior wall to select it.
-Using one of the resize edit handles at either end of the wall, detach it from one of the other exterior walls that it is connected to.
-By opening the enclosed room area, the living area calculation will be forced to update.Press theF12key on the keyboard, which is the hot key for theRebuild Walls/Floors/Ceilingscommand.Reconnect the walls to restore the enclosed room area, and press theF12key again.
+Using one of the resize edit handles at either end of the wall, detach it from one of the other exterior walls that it's connected to.
+By opening the enclosed room area, the living area calculation will be forced to update.Press theF12key on the keyboard, which is the hot key for theRebuild Walls/Floors/Ceilingscommand or navigate to Build> Floor> Rebuild Walls/Floors/Ceilings.Reconnect the walls to restore the enclosed room area and press theF12key again.

-If you still can't recover the Living Area label, save the plan, close Chief Architect, and then reopen the program and try the above steps again.
+If you still can't recover the Living Area label, save the plan, close Chief Architect, and reopen the program; then try the above steps again.

 Finally, you can also place a text object and insert the Living Area macro into it.